bendery13/Starting_Phi3/README.md

 # Analyzing Google Pixel Phone Reviews

 ## Overview
 &emsp; This program is a review rater for the Google Pixel smartphone.
 It runs the reviews for Pixel models four through eight by Microsoft's Phi-3 Language Model.
-The language model then rates the reviews either positive, neutral, or negative.
+The language model then rates the reviews as either positive, neutral, or negative.
 After each review is rated, the totals are tallied up and put into a bar graph to see how each model compares to the other Pixel models.
 This program may take a few minutes to run, as the language model is not quick, but it will show you which review it is looking at to show its progress.
 Since this program does use a language model, the responses may differ between runs, but it should stay fairly consistent.

 ## Installing Packages
 &emsp; To use this program, you have two options for setting up your environment.
 First, you can create a virtual environment from the connected requirements.yaml file.
 Importing this file into a virtual environment will install all of the necessary dependencies for running the program.
 You can do this process by entering the following prompt into a command line.
 This command will create a virtual environment named 'my_yaml_env' - you can change the name of it by editing the prompt above.
 Once the virtual environment is created, you should be ready to run the program.